Karate Blog-Karate Academy

 Can we please remind those training or visiting Newton Abbot dojo that the Resident Permit Holders Parking Bays opposite the dojo are out of bounds.
 Even stopping there to drop off students causes our neigbours a problem.
 Simply allow enough time to park up legally.
 Thank you.

-April's Newsletter will be out at the beginning of April.
+November's Newsletter will be out at the beginning of November.

 See You in the Dojo.